 Management of urinary tract infection is a two-stage process:

 - Test for infection.
 Your health professional will ask you to bring a sample of urine and this is tested for bacteria using a small, chemically treated stick (dipstick) that is dipped into the urine sample.
 If bacteria are present it will change colour, suggesting you may have a UTI.
-In some instances a dipstick test may not be reliable (such as if you use a catheter) so your sample of urine may be sent to a lab for analysis to determine the type of bacteria causing the infection – this is known as urine culture and susceptibility testing.
+In some instances a dipstick test may not be reliable (such as if you use a catheter) so your sample of urine will be sent to a lab for further testing to determine the type of bacteria causing the infection – this is known as urine culture and susceptibility testing.

 Urinary tract infections usually respond well to antibiotics and clear up in a few days.
 If your symptoms worsen or don’t improve within 48 hours of taking an antibiotic, get in touch with your GP, MS nurse or continence advisor.